The matched projections of idempotents on Hilbert $C^*$-modules: Norm estimations associated with the matched projections

 It seems interesting to give answers to the following problem. \begin{problem} Under what conditions it is true that $\|m(Q_1)-m(Q_2)\|\leq \|Q_1-Q_2\|$ for two idempotents $Q_1$ and $Q_2$ in $\mathcal{L}(H)$?\end{problem}

-Throughout the rest of this section, $m(Q), m(Q_1)$ and $m(Q_2)$ denote the matched projections of $Q,Q_1$ and $Q_2$, respectively.
+Throughout the rest of this paper, $m(Q), m(Q_1)$ and $m(Q_2)$ are the matched projections of idempotents $Q,Q_1$ and $Q_2$, respectively.
 The main purpose of this subsection is to derive some norm upper bounds of $m(Q_1)-m(Q_2)$.
 Our first result in this direction reads as follows. \begin{theorem} For every idempotents $Q_1,Q_2\in\mathcal{L}(H)$, we have

 where

 \end{theorem} \begin{proof} For each idempotent $Q\in\mathcal{L}(H)$ and $n\in\mathbb{N}$, it can be deduced from \eqref{blocked matrix m q q m q} that

 such that